skrey/yellow-extensions/features/core/README.md

 If you don't want that pages are modified, then restrict [user accounts](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit).
 You can configure what users are allowed to do, which pages can be changed and which files can be uploaded.
 The file formats GIF, JPG, PDF, PNG, SVG and ZIP are supported per default.

-If you don't want to read so many spam messages, then restrict the [contact page](https://github.com/datenstrom/yellow-extensions/tree/master/features/contact).
+If you don't want to read that many spam messages, then restrict the [contact page](https://github.com/datenstrom/yellow-extensions/tree/master/features/contact).
 You can determine who can receive messages and whether they can contain clickable links.
 It's recommended to restrict links, this blocks many unwanted messages.

 If you can't trust every user on your website, then enable the safe mode.
 Open file `system/settings/system.ini` and change `CoreSafeMode: 1`.
 Users are allowed to use [Markdown](https://github.com/datenstrom/yellow-extensions/tree/master/features/markdown), but cannot use HTML and JavaScript.